The Cancer Research

 After a systematic review of the global scientific literature, AICR/WCRF analyzed how fruits and their nutrients affect the risk of developing cancer.

-- Apples are fruits that contain fiber.
-There is probable evidence that foods containing dietary fiber DECREASE the risk of:
+- There is probable evidence that foods containing dietary fiber DECREASE the risk of:

 - Lung cancer (in people who smoke or used to smoke tobacco) and squamous cell esophageal cancer